HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 ----------------------------------------------
 Download VNC viewer: https://www.realvnc.com/en/connect/download/viewer/ <br>
 Download putty.exe and pscp.exe: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html <br>
-You should now be able to control RPi from the laptop on your local network, both via the GUI (VNC viewer) and terminal window (putty.exe). <br>
-Also you can copy files between RPi and the laptop (pscp.exe). <br>
+You should now be able to control RPi from the laptop on your local network, both via the GUI (VNC viewer) and terminal window (putty.exe).
+Also you can copy files between RPi and the laptop with pscp.exe.

-From now on a screen should no longer be necessary, and the RPi works in "Headless mode".
+From now on a separate screen should rarely be necessary, and the RPi will be working in "Headless mode".

 Continue to prepare RPi in Headless mode
 ----------------------------------------
-Preferably, give RPi a static IP address: https://raspberrypi.stackexchange.com/questions/37920/how-do-i-set-up-networking-wifi-static-ip-address/74428#74428 <br>
+Preferably, give RPi a static IP address, see: https://raspberrypi.stackexchange.com/questions/37920/how-do-i-set-up-networking-wifi-static-ip-address/74428#74428 <br>
 Install Apache2 webserver: sudo apt-get update , sudo apt-get upgrade , sudo apt-get install apache2 -y <br>
 Make user pi the owner of /var/www/html: sudo chown pi: -R html <br>
 Install PHP for the relay control script: sudo apt-get install php libapache2-mod-php -y <br>